 Plot: Aladdin and Jasmine are getting married (Finally!
-It only took 86 episodes and 3 movies….) when the party is crashed by a man named Cassim, leader/King of the infamous band of forty thieves.
-Aladdin becomes curious about the thief, and soon learns that he’s much more to him than he first thought.
+It only took 86 episodes and three movies….) when the party is crashed by a man named Cassim, leader/king of the infamous band of forty thieves.
+Aladdin becomes curious about the thief, and soon learns that he’s much more to him than he ever could have expected.

 Breakdown: Here’s a cool little factoid; Aladdin’s mom is not only alive, she was meant to be a fairly significant part of the first movie.
 You can see her deleted scenes on the Aladdin DVD where we see that Aladdin was stealing not just for himself but also to support his mother.
 They even had an additional and subsequently cut song called ‘Proud of Your Boy’ to showcase this that was rerecorded by Clay Aiken for the special edition DVD release.